lukasjakobi/minecraft-core/README.md

 ### ItemBuilder

-A builder to create items with every kind of parameter
+A helper to create items

 ```
 ItemBuilder itemBuilder = new ItemBuilder(Material.IRON_SWORD);